-The Duchess of Westminster, the patron of the hospital, also took an active role as a nurse.
+Constance, the Duchess of Westminster, the patron of the hospital, also took an active role as a nurse.
 In a newspaper cutting Angois saved she was described as ‘an excellent masseuse’ along with two nurses, Miss Richmond and Miss Molesworth.
 Angois must have admired them, or was proud to serve with them, as she cut their picture from a magazine.

 Life as a VAD nurse